PIANO CLUB (LEVEL 1) for ADULTS

-If the class moves into book 2 materials, Pianoforte 2 textbook and CD will be available for purchase from the QCM office for $30.
+If the class moves into book 2 materials, Pianoforte 2 textbook and CD will be available for purchase from the QCM office.

 Students must have access to a keyboard with full size weighted keys for practice.
 Students interested in purchasing a Yamaha keyboard or piano are eligible for a tuition credit toward Yamaha Music Education System group classes.
 The tuition credit is processed through the Yamaha Head Office, and the amount of credit varies according to instrument purchased.
 Further information is available at the QCM office.